tef/textfree86/README.md

-# TextFree86: Finally, a network transparent getopt(3)
+# TextFree86: Finally, a network transparent option parser!

 This readme is semi-fictional.
 It is not ready for an audience yet.
 I'd appreciate if you didn't link to it, thank you.